 3. Liquids Are Leaking From the HVAC

-When your air conditioning unit isn’t blowing cold air, the first thing you should do is look for leaks.
-Refrigerants are an important component inside your device, responsible for chilling the air inside your home.
-As the liquid refrigerant leaks from your unit, its cooling performance will gradually decline.
+When your air conditioning isn’t cooling, the first thing you should do is look for leaks.
+Refrigerants are an important component inside of a device that’s responsible for chilling out homes with cool relief!
+As this vital liquid refrigerant slips through small punctures or cracks in its container – things will gradually decline in performance until there’s no more freezing cold coming from anywhere near it.

 But your AC may be leaking more than refrigerant.
 Water condenses in the system as part of the heating or cooling process.
 Normally this water is drained, but the lines are susceptible to cracks or clogs.
 If you spot a leak in your system and noticed reduced AC airflow, you should contact an HVAC technician.